 Credit Accumulation and Transfer

 All Higher Education courses at UCB carry a credit value which is measured in points.
 (For example, one full year of an undergraduate degree course carries a potential credit value of 120 points.
 So one module of study is likely to have a credit value of between 10 and 20 credits.)
 This credit value links UCB to other academic institutions in the UK and means that if at any point you find that you need, or wish, to move to another Higher Education Institution to continue your studies, you could claim exemption from repeating the same modules of study at the new institution.

 Similarly, each module carries European Credits under the European Credit Transfer and Accumulation System (ECTS) which enables comparability with universities in Europe.
 A total of 60 ECTS Credits are awarded for each successful year of study.

 These are a formal statement of the structure and aims of your course and can be helpful in clarifying the skills and knowledge that you are expected to develop.
-For more information, contact the UCB Registry on the Sixth Floor of the Summer Row Campus.
+For more information, contact the Quality Department on the Third Floor of the Summer Row Campus.
 Alternatively, check your course on the UCB website or on the UCB Portal.